Why You MUST Back Up Your Data

 Data backup is about protecting your business.
-You need a data storage and recovery plan that can safeguard your data and keep business operations up and running.
+You need a backup and recovery plan that will safeguard your data and keep your business running.

 Articles published December 27, 2019 by Ben Killion

 Have you ever experienced a moment of panic when you’ve feared you lost something from your computer?
 It could be as simple as deleting a file by accident.
 Perhaps your computer’s hard drive crashed.
 Or worse, maybe your computer was the target of a malware attack.

 Whatever the cause, we’ve all felt it.
 Now imagine that anxiety on a much larger scale.
 We’re not talking about one computer, but a whole network of computers.
 The backbone of your business operations is your data, and in the blink of an eye it could be gone.

 System failures and loss of data can lead to downtime, result in the loss of revenue or profit, and negatively impact your reputation.
 Fortunately, there are data backup and recovery solutions available to you, so that when that worst case scenario becomes reality, you’re prepared.